jhihhe/Asus-Prime-Z390P-i9-9900K-UHD630-RX-6600XT-Hackintosh/README-EN.md

 1. The config startup disk policy ScanPolicy value is set to 0.
 Bootable Windows or Other OS (Linux, Unix) To specify the search partition type, please refer to the OC configuration manual.

 # thanks
-# Using igarashikenshin's README.md editing format, if you use A card to display alone or need other versions, you can click the link to view
+# Using igarashikenshin's README.md editing format, if you need other versions, you can click the link to view
 https://github.com/igarashikenshin/Hackintosh-Asus-Prime-Z390P_i9-9900K_RX6800XT